 You can download an installation package from Microsoft here.
 The express version can be downloaded for free.

-If you have an older version of Windows, you may download Microsoft SQL Server 2012 from nShift here.
-Note that this version is prepared for nShift On-premises and assumes that you install a database named Consignor and have the SQL database and nShift On-premises on the same machine.
+You may also download Microsoft SQL Server 2019 from nShift here.
+Note that this version is prepared for nShift On-premises and assumes that you install a database named nShift and have the SQL database and nShift On-premises on the same machine.

-We recommend using at least Microsoft SQL server 2012 or newer.
+We recommend using Microsoft SQL server 2019 or future versions.
 Please note that .NET framework version 4 or newer is required to benefit from all features in nShift On-premises.

 Step 3.
 Install nShift On-premises